rtm516/GeyserMC-wiki/Common-Issues.md

 ### Loopback Restrictions Not Lifted

-_This only affects people trying to join Geyser from the same computer it's hosted on_
+_This only affects people trying to join Geyser from the same computer it's hosted on._

 This is an issue caused by Loopback restrictions not being lifted.
 By default, Microsoft Apps have this restriction on all their apps for local connections.
 You can lift it by typing the following in Windows PowerShell in administrator mode:
 ```powershell
 CheckNetIsolation LoopbackExempt -a -n="Microsoft.MinecraftUWP_8wekyb3d8bbwe"
 ```

+In most cases, Geyser should resolve this issue automatically, but in some events where you may not be an administrator, this will not automatically be resolved.

 ### Geyser Not Showing Up in Friends Tab
 This is also a common one, Geyser won't always show up in your friends tab and you will have to manually add it through the servers tab.
 Start off by just using `localhost` or `0.0.0.0` as the IP address.
 If that does not work, use your **local** IPv4 address.